mathisnozais/BEX/03_BulkRNA_analysis/README.md

 ## Overview

-This repository describes how the analysis of the CRISPR KO where performed.
+This part of the repository describes how the analysis of the different bulkRNA-seq data were performed.

+> [!NOTE]
+> Two different type of data where analysed as bulkRNAseq.
+TCGA (Figure 2 & 3) and CRISPR KO (Figure 5).

+You can follow the TCGA analysis [here](#tcga-analysis), or the CRISPR-CAS9 BEX KO analysis [here](#crispr-CAS9-analysis).
+For both analysis the setup will be similar.

 ## Setup the experiment
 ### Prerequisites